7th–8th Grade Overview

 - Full Programming (Above options plus access to academic and executive function support)

-Each option has its own tuition schedule, which can be referenced here.
+Each option has its own tuition schedule, which can be referenced on our tuition page.
 Parents will be able to adjust their student’s participation option each academic quarter to accommodate other extracurricular activities.

 “Belmont After Hang”